shayandolikhani/Comp-426-twitter/README.md

 7. PUT     https://comp426fa19.cs.unc.edu/a09/tweets/:id/unlike :  Unlikes a specific Tweet

 Unfortunately since the backend was provided specifically for the purposes of the course, sending HTTP requests to the backend will no longer work, however, if you wish to take a look at the UI for the app, you can visit the link below.
-Refresh the page if tweets are not showing up.

 # https://shayandolikhani.github.io/Comp-426-twitter/